• Skip to primary navigation

 • Heat 2 tablespoon of oil and fry the boiled jackfruit along with salt and a pinch of turmeric powder.
 Avoid stirring often, otherwise the jackfruit will loose its shape and will become mussy.
 After frying keep them aside.

-• Drain the water and cook the rice along with whole spices (half of black peppercorn, 1 mace, 1 star anise, 1 clove, 1 cinnamon, 1 cardamom).
+• Drain the water and cook the rice along with whole spices (half of black peppercorn, 1 star anise, 1 clove, 1 cinnamon, 1 cardamom).
 Cook the rice till 85% and drain the water and spread it in a plate.
 Allow to cool and sprinkle salt on the rice.

 • Next add the remaining whole spices and stir for few minutes.